 SB 625 Newborn screening: genetic diseases: blood samples collected.
 (Nguyen) This bill would require the department of health to provide information about the newborn testing program, and to obtain written consent from the parent or guardian acknowledging receiving information regarding the storage, retention, and use of the newborn child’s blood sample for medical research.
 The bill would prohibit any residual newborn screening specimen from being released to any person or entity for law enforcement purposes.
-The bill would authorize a parent or guardian of a minor child to consent to the storage of the residual blood sample and the use of the sample for research purposes prior to or at the time the sample is taken.
+The bill would authorize a parent or guardian of a minor child to opt out of the storage of the residual blood sample and the use of the sample for research purposes at the time the sample is taken.

 Why SB 625 is Important: